 To identify your potential or actual benefit options and, where relevant, implement those options.

 [To allow alternative ways of delivering your benefits, for example, through the use of insurance products and transfers to or mergers with other pension arrangements.]

+To facilitate your access to your pensions information via a pensions dashboard.

 For statistical and financial modelling and reference purposes (for example, when we assess how much money is needed to provide members' and beneficiaries' benefits and how that money should be invested).